- Our Partners

 The academic year at Durham runs from October to June of each year.
 We recommend that you arrive in time to attend the Induction Session.
 For students arriving in the Michaelmas Term (details will be confirmed in the Summer) and Epiphany Term arrivals (details to be confirmed in November).

-For Postgraduate Business students ONLY, exams will take place 6th- 11th January (Michaelmas Term) and 11th May - 5th June (Epiphany Term).
+For Postgraduate Business students ONLY, exams will take place in January 2021 (Dates TBC) (Michaelmas Term) and in May/June 2021 (Dates TBC) (Epiphany Term).

 The university will release an Induction Planner nearer to the time of your arrival.